It’s A Good Day To Be Black & Sexy: An official selection 2008 Sundance Film Festival

 A kooky, kinky quintet of black bedtimes stories.

-After choosing some innovative pickleball equipment that reflected the creativity and spirit of independent cinema, we did a search for Dennis Dortch.
+Afterwards, we did a search for Dennis Dortch.
 According to IMDb, he has 21 credits as a director, most for a number of TV series, and likewise for Producer credits (20).
 The man has been BUSY.
 With partners, he created BLACK&SEXY TV, a spin-off venture from his 2008 Sundance Film Festival darling, “A Good Day to be Black and Sexy."
 BLACK&SEXY TV is an entertainment and lifestyle network that has coined the phrase "Independent TV" while creating a slate of programming focused on a young, progressive, Black audience who seek a truer reflection of their modern culture

 In 2019 he is the producer for the film Jezebel, a bizarre coming of age story depicts sisterhood in a most unusual way.
 Summary: In the last days of her mother's life, 19 year old Tiffany crashes with five family members in a Las Vegas studio apartment.
 In order to make ends meet, her older sister, a phone sex operator, introduces her to the world of internet fetish cam girls.
 Tiffany becomes popular as the only "live black model" at the new adult site and soon becomes too close to one of her frequent callers.
 Dynamics shift in the sister relationship as each woman explores and exploits their sexuality, using their created fantasy worlds as an escape from the realities of their challenging real life circumstances.